 West Thames College Higher Education leavers go on to variety opportunities, the significant majority progress to local universities or further study, whilst others progress directly to work or self-employment.
+The College is part of the West London Universities Further Education to Higher Education progression agreement, ensuring students are fully informed about local university progression routes.
 Curriculum teams are required to record their students' progression plans at the time they graduate.
 This information is shared with teachers and managers through the Higher Education Operations group and the Higher Education Strategic Group College; this information is monitored through in the annual Course Review and Evaluation.